jose-villar/vim-tagasort/README.md

-# vim-tagattsort (tag attributes sorter)
+# vim-tagattsort

-Vim plugin for alphabetically sorting attributes of tags (html, jsx, etc).
+This plugin is a tag attributes sorter.
+It sorts the attributes of html and jsx tags alphabetically.
 It also enhances their format to improve readability.

 ## Example